Reporting to Law Enforcement for a Criminal Investigation

 The decision to contact and report to law enforcement is entirely yours.
 If you do make the decision to report, here is what to expect from the reporting process:

-- All survivors are entitled to an advocate at all meetings to explain the process, provide support, and advocate for the survivor in whatever way they would like.
-In addition to offering an advocate, law enforcement will also offer a counselor during the interview and the right to confidentiality.
+- All survivors are entitled to an Advocate at all meetings to explain the process, provide support, and advocate for the survivor in whatever way they would like.

 Contents of the Report:

 - The report to law enforcement will most likely include a description of the assault or abuse with as much detail as possible, any indications of force or coercion, the lack of consent, any signs of premeditation, and a timeline depicting the victim’s emotional and physical response and circumstances.

 - The initial report can be challenging and overwhelming for the victim.
 You are entitled to have a support person with you throughout the entire process, in order to ensure your comfort and safety.